 3-bit TLC (Triple-Level Cell) memory goes even further, with three bits per cell.
 Now each cell has to hold eight binary states (corresponding to 000, 001, 010, 011, 100, 101, 110, and 111), and performance and endurance begins to really suffer as there are eight distinct voltages that represent data.
 Since each cell needs to differentiate between eight voltage values, reading them reliably requires more precision, and wear and tear reduces the number of write cycles.
 The plus side is you get even more capacity from the same amount of flash memory, resulting in even cheaper SSDs, which is something everyone wants.

 As we’ve found from testing some SSDs, manufacturers are using tricks to mitigate these negative effects with TLC flash memory, so prices can continue falling without impacting performance.
 These days, we're seeing increasing numbers of TLC SSDs, particularly in the budget sector, and performance has reached the point where they're generally an acceptable compromise.

 Sequential Transfer Speeds

 Whenever you read about an SSD or look at a review, the first figure you’ll usually see is a headline-grabbing transfer rate.
 Imagine read and write speeds up to 550MB/sec, or even faster in the case of PCIe SSDs.
 These numbers always look really impressive, and it typically represents the best-case performance you'll see from a drive.
-It usually means doing large sequential file transfers, which means all the blocks are laid out one after the other and caching and other advantages are at their peak.
+It usually involves large sequential file transfers, which means all the blocks are laid out one after the other and caching and other advantages are at their peak.

 These smaller files could be spread all over the disk and will be slower to transfer.
 In the case of a hard disk, that entails moving the disk head over the correct position on the platter, which adds a really long delay.
 SSDs are far quicker to do this, which is where the real improvement in overall responsiveness comes from.